bonitasoft/bonita-doc/md/create-a-report.md

 value will automatically be set to `one week before today` and `today` respectively.
 Setting an initial value to this parameter using BONITA_FORM_XXX_INITIAL_VALUE will not be taken in account.

-Query that dynamically retrieves the initial value from the Bonita BPM database.
+Query that dynamically retrieves the initial value from the Bonita database.

 Create the report properties using iReport as following: